CristianMihalceanu/Clustering-Project/README.md

 ## Project Overview

-1. Using both "The elbow method" and "The Dendrogram Approach", we were able to determine that tennis players can roughly be categorized in 4 different clusters
+1. Using both "The elbow method" and "The Dendrogram Approach", we were able to determine that tennis players can roughly be categorized in 4 different clusters, which is useful for developing a winning stategy against an opponent, provided we know which cluster he/she belongs to
 2. We created 4 dataframes from the original data, each row representing the performance of a player during a match
 3. Gathered a better understanding of the data through EDA
 4. Applied PCA to visualize the data in 2D